grafana/grafana/docs/sources/installation/configuration.md

 ## [auth]

 Grafana provides many ways to authenticate users.
-The docs for authentication has been split in to many differnet pages below.
+The docs for authentication has been split in to many different pages below.

 - [Authentication Overview]({{< relref "auth/overview.md" >}}) (anonymous access options, hide login and more)